tylermilner/RadioStationAPI/README.md

 #### Starting the PostgreSQL Database

 Before building and running, we need to start up a PostgreSQL database that the app can use.
 You could, of course, install Postgres to your development machine, but that gets kind of messy in my opinion.
 A better way is to utilize Docker to run Postgres inside of a container that you can start and stop at will.
-This more closely mirrors how the production deployment setup will work using Docker.
+This more closely mirrors how the production deployment setup will work using Docker and helps to avoid problems you might encounter when working on multiple apps at a time.

 Use the `docker run` command to start up a Docker container, using the [`postgres` docker image](https://hub.docker.com/_/postgres):